ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 ---------------------------
 To run Artemis, you need to configure the Artemis' User Management, Version Control and Continuous Integration.
 You can either run it with Jira, Bitbucket, Bamboo or Jenkins, Gitlab.
 Make sure to configure the ``src/main/resources/config/application-artemis.yml`` file with the proper configuration for User Management, Version Control and Continuous Integration.

+You should skip setting the passwords and token since the Docker image that we are going to build is going to include those secrets.
+You can refer to chapter ``Add/Edit Secrets`` for setting those values.

 If you want to configure Artemis with ``Bitbucket, Jira, Bamboo`` continue with ``Configure Bitbucket, Jira, Bamboo`` or if you want to configure Artemis with local user management and no programming exercise continue with ``Configure Local User Management``.

 Configure Bitbucket, Jira, Bamboo